WorldUC/EasyBlog/README.md

 UTF-8 must be set for unicode.

-Wget and xloadimage are depended.
+Wget and feh are depended.

+A tool "myconv" should be complied by the command: gcc -O myconv myconv.c
+And the generated file "myconv" should be placed in ~/bin/.

 ##Usage
 login.sh for login.

+Then you can copy your files that you want to upload in directory ~/samba/upload.

+push\_file\_directory.sh for bulk upload of swf files.

-push\_files.sh for bulk upload of attachment files of blogs.
+push\_video\_directory.sh for bulk upload of video files(flv format).

-edit\_blogs.sh for show attachment file on the blog.

-collect\_bids.sh for collecting bids of blogs.

-push\_urls.sh for quote of others' attachment files.

-##Shortcuts
-Difficult to use for normal users.

-Further modifies should be conducted for summit blogs.
+That's OK for everything.

 ##Declaration
 Only for propose of education and research.